USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 * **Maximum Emissions Reduction**: assigns to each source the single measure (if a measure is available for the source) that provides the maximum reduction to the target pollutant, regardless of cost.
 * **Multi-Pollutant Maximum Emissions Reduction**: assigns all control measures that can be used for a source based on a specific target pollutant order (e.g., NO<sub>x</sub> first, PM<sub>10</sub>-PRI second, VOC third, and SO<sub>2</sub> last).
 Each source target pollutant can be assigned only a single measure, and it must be the one that provides the maximum reduction, regardless of cost.
 If a source's target pollutant was already controlled by a measure applied during a previous target pollutant iteration, then no additional control will be chosen for that specific source's target pollutant (e.g., if a NO<sub>x</sub> measure also controlled VOC, during the VOC iteration no measure would be attempted for this source, since it was already controlled).

-Some of the key aspects of each of the strategy types are summarized in [Table 4-1](#summary_of_strategy_algorithms_table), and some additional information on each strategy type is provided in the following subsections.
+Some of the key aspects of each of the strategy types are summarized in Table {@tbl:summary_of_strategy_algorithms_table}, and some additional information on each strategy type is provided in the following subsections.

 <a id=summary_of_strategy_algorithms_table></a>
-**Table 4-1.
-Control Strategy Algorithms**

 Strategy Type|Multiple Inventories|Typical Sectors|Measure Assignment|Outputs
 ----------------------------|-----------------------|---------------------------------------------------|--------------------------|----------------